absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ![Disconnect client button](../../img/clients/channel-disc-client.png)

 This will open up a dialog that allows you to select which connection type you want to remove.
-You can remove one or both of the connection types if you have multiple.
+You can remove one or both of the connection types if there are multiple.

 ![Disconnect client dialog](../../img/clients/channel-disc-client-dialog.png)